kdave/btrfs-progs/Documentation/dev/Developer-s-FAQ.rst

 -  no coding style violations
 -  good quality of implementation, should not exhibit trivial mistakes, lack of comments
--  unspecified number of other things that usually get poitned out in review comments
+-  unspecified number of other things that usually get pointed out in review comments

    -  this knowledge can be demonstrated by doing reviews of other developers'